Spirit furloughs employees of the 737 program for 21 days

 WICHITA, Kan.
-(KSNW) – Spirit AeroSystems says it is going to put some of its hourly workers on a 21 calendar day unpaid temporary layoff/furlough.
+(KSNW) – Spirit AeroSystems says it is going to put about 900 of its hourly workers on a 21 calendar day unpaid temporary layoff/furlough.

 A company spokesperson says it is because of the continued impacts the COVID-19 pandemic on the airline industry and because of the uncertainty surrounding the return to service of the 737 MAX.